SarahMarieDev/art-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >
-      I'm available for open source contribution, collab or any other cool projects.
       When I'm not working, I love being outdoors, either cycling or hiking.
 I also enjoy cooking, baking, gaming and reading.
 Lately I'm really into Genshin Impact and honing my pixel art painting skills.
-Keep checking back for updates!
+I'm available for open source contribution, collab or any other cool projects so please feel free to connect either here or on my Discord!
     media:
       type: ImageBlock
       url: /images/Untitled.jpeg